angleto/i.js/README.md

 How can I generate a D3 chart?
 ------------------------------

 As always you do all your data processing on the server.
 D3 will be executed on the server as well.
-Once this is done you will receive a renderable SVG on the client and i.js will render it for you.
+Once this is done you will receive an SVG on the client and i.js will render it for you.

 Here I will use an adopted Mike Bostock's [example](http://bost.ocks.org/mike/bar/):